vzuasola/drupal-data/docs/generate-custom-entity.md

 * On `git status`, you should see files added to your `site/config/sync` folder
 * Add those to the `config/install` of your module

+> If you need the git export, this might come in handy
+>
+> git diff-tree -r --no-commit-id --name-only --diff-filter=ACMRT $commit_id | xargs tar -rf mytarfile.tar

 ## Put an uninstall hook

 * Create a `webcomposer_module.install` and put an uninstall hook.
 Change the keys to all the files on your